GonzaloMB/GonzaloMB.github.io/README.md

 - 📚 **Tutorials**: Some quick and easy guides to help you with coding or hacking stuff.
 - 🤖 **Curiosities**: Weird facts, cool discoveries, and everything in between.

-All things tech, all things cool, all things _retro_.
+All things tech, all things cool.

 ---